Here, we have test results for 31 baby monitors, priced from $70 to $399.

 On this page, you'll also find:

 Baby monitors allow you to hear (and in some cases see) your baby from several rooms away, giving you peace of mind and allowing you the chance to get on with other activities knowing you’ll be alerted when your baby calls.
+A couple come with a movement monitor or sensor pad which goes under the mattress to sense your baby's movements.
+It will sound an alarm if no movement is detected after a certain period of time.

 Simply position the monitor about one metre from your baby and then make sure the receiver (carer unit) is in a place where you can hear and see it.
 Some models come with handy clips that allow you to clip the receiver on to your belt or a neck strap.